GraphLite-AI/GraphLite/README.md

 ```

 This command:
-- Creates database files at `./my_db`
+- Creates a new database at path: `./my_db`.
-- Sets up the admin user with the specified password
+- Sets up the `admin` user with the specified password.
-- Creates default admin and user roles
+- Creates default admin and user roles.
-- Initializes the default schema
+- Initializes the default schema.

 ### Step 3: Start Using GQL